Germany's COVID management: World wonders what's gone wrong | DW | 12.03.2021

 Any Russian is now eligible for a free dose of the Sputnik V vaccine, regardless of age or profession.
 Their mass vaccine rollout began in December when the government also proclaimed victory over the pandemic.

-The arguments over the EU's vaccination strategy are regularly reported on as an example of Western failings in the fight against COVID.
+The arguments over the EU's vaccination strategy are regularly reported on as an example of the failings of the West in the fight against COVID.
 Meanwhile, Russia's stocks of a vaccine whose very name is plastered in patriotism — after the world's first artificial satellite, an allusion to Russia's successes in space — have been plentiful for some time.

 And what of Germany?
 Many Russians have relatively recently learned the name of the increasingly embattled German Health Minister Jens Spahn.
-Two weeks ago, when he was quizzed in the Bundestag parliament, this wasn't just broadcast on all channels in Germany: it got prominent play on the evening news in Russia.
+Two weeks ago, when he was quizzed in the Bundestag parliament, this wasn't just broadcast on all channels in Germany: the exchange also got prominent play on the evening news in Russia.

 Where the coronavirus is concerned, Israel has always been something of a hare to Germany's tortoise.
-Masks were made mandatory everywhere at speed, while in Germany for a long time only in certain places.
+Face masks were made mandatory everywhere quite early, while in Germany for a long time they were only required in certain places.
 Israel started its second lockdown in September, earlier than Germany.
 And after a successful BioNTech-Pfizer vaccination campaign, half of the population has already received at least one dose.
 Germany might reach that stage by July or August.

-Israel has had its "green passport"for people who've been vaccinated or have overcome COVID-19 since February.
-Holders can gain access to gyms, sports facilities, and cultural events.
+Israel has also had its "green passport"for people who've been vaccinated or have overcome COVID-19 since February.
+Holders can gain access to gyms, sports facilities and cultural events.

 With Tel Aviv's Ben Gurion Airport reopened, many Israelis in Germany are considering a trip for the Passover festival at the end of May, also as an opportunity to get vaccinated.
 Most might be waiting until late summer here.

-Plenty in Germany is also hoping that the pace might soon pick up on the vaccine front.
-Approving the Johnson & Johnson vaccine, securing more doses from various producers, and enabling vaccinations at general practitioners' clinics could all help boost the tempo.
+Germans are also hoping that the pace might soon pick up on the vaccine front.
+Approving the Johnson & Johnson vaccine, securing more doses from various producers and enabling vaccinations at general practitioners' clinics could all help boost the tempo.
 But nobody should now expect Germany to regain the position many bestowed on it earlier in the pandemic, as an example for others to follow.

 While you're here: Starting on March 16, DW editors will round up for you what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 Sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.